 Six boxes mixed with six 60 lb prebagged mixes will yield 23.4 sq ft in our standard forms and about 14.5 sq. ft. in our taller commercial forms.

-Step 1 – Mixing: In a large mixing container or 5 gal. bucket, combine 2 quarts of water, 1 Z Liqui-Crete pack and any optional integral colors.
+Step 1 – Mixing: In a large mixing container or 5 gals. bucket, combine 2 quarts of water, 1 Z Liqui-Crete pack, and any optional integral colors.
 Mix for one minute.
 Next, slowly add in a 60 lb. bag of CONCRETE SAND MIX and up to an additional 3 quarts of water.
 Mix thoroughly with an auger or paddle type mixer for approximately 2 minutes, or until all ingredients are completely blended.
 An additional one or two cups of water may need to be added to obtain a thick batter consistency.
-Water volume will vary slightly depending on pre-bagged sand mix.
-DO NOT over water.
+The water volume will vary slightly depending on the pre-bagged sand mix.
+DO NOT overwater.
 It is always safer to err on the drier side.
 Pre-bagged mixes which contain larger aggregate can be used but may require slightly less water.